 Q2: Is UGC NET the toughest exam in India?

 Ans: The UGC-NET is considered to be India’s most difficult exam in the academic sector.
-Cracking this exam makes the candidates eligible for the positions of Assistant Professor and Junior Research Fellows across the various Indian colleges and institutions.
+Cracking this exam makes the candidates eligible for the positions of Assistant Professor and Junior Research Fellows across various Indian colleges and institutions.

 Q3: How many selection stages are there for the NDA exam?

 Ans: One of the top toughest exams in India is the NDA which comes with a five-stage selection process including a written exam, psychological aptitude test, intelligence tests, personality test, and personal interview round.

 Q4: Is SSC CGL the toughest exam in India?